JesseEmond/blitz-2024-registration/README.md

 If a `RANDOM_SEED` is set through a command line argument, however, it will instead use that (which I checked by reversing `challenge-launcher/index.js`).
-The command line flag `randomSeed`, or its alias `mapName` both get used as a seed.
+The command line flag `randomSeed`, or its alias `mapName` both get set the seed.

-For the randomness in splits & spawns velocity multiplier (+- 20%), however, there is something interesting.
-The initial version of the challenge I disassembled ([here](disassembled_js/328e68f033f493ba41575fe85f335210)), it was using `Math.random()`, and not this `rng` seeded random number generator!
+For the randomness in splits & spawns velocity multiplier (+- 20%), however, there is something noteworthy.
+In the initial version of the challenge I disassembled ([here](disassembled_js/328e68f033f493ba41575fe85f335210)), it was using `Math.random()`, and not this `rng` seeded random number generator!